ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Controller environment
 ~~~~~~~~~~~~~~~~~~~~~~

-In the controller environment, collections MUST support Python 2 (version 2.7) and Python 3 (Version 3.6 and higher), unless required libraries do not support these versions.
-Collections SHOULD also support Python v3.5 if all required libraries support this version.
+Review the :ref:`support_life` for the versions of ``ansible-core`` that the collection supports.
+Collections MUST document the supported Python versions for plugins which can't support all controller Python versions (for example, if required libraries do not support them).

 Other environment
 ~~~~~~~~~~~~~~~~~

-In the other environment, collections MUST support Python 2 (version 2.7) and Python 3 (Version 3.6 and higher), unless required libraries do not support these versions.
-Collections SHOULD also support Python v2.6 and v3.5 if all required libraries support this version.
+Review the :ref:`support_life` for the versions of ``ansible-core`` that the collection supports.
+Collections MUST document the supported Python versions for modules which can't support all target Python versions (for example, if required libraries do not support them).

 .. note::